vegardit/bash-funk/docs/misc.md

 if [[ $- == *i* ]]; then
+   bind '"\e[A": history-search-backward' # enable history searching backward using arrow-up bind '"\e[B": history-search-forward'  # enable history searching forward using arrow-down bind 'set enable-keypad on'            # try to enable the application keypad

+   # improve auto-completion
-   bind '"\e[A": history-search-backward' # enable history searching backward using arrow-up bind '"\e[B": history-search-forward'  # enable history searching forward using arrow-down set show-all-if-ambiguous on    # show words which have more than one possible completion immediately instead of ringing the bell set show-all-if-unmodified on   # show words which have more than one possible completion without any possible partial completion immediately instead of ringing the bell. set completion-ignore-case on   # perform case-insensitive filename matching and completion set enable-keypad on            # try to enable the application keypad fi
+   bind '"\e[6~": menu-complete'          # enable Pg-Up/Down to cycle through completion candidates bind '"\e[5~": menu-complete-backward' # enable Pg-Up/Down to cycle through completion candidates bind 'set show-all-if-ambiguous on'    # show words which have more than one possible completion immediately instead of ringing the bell bind 'set show-all-if-unmodified on'   # show words which have more than one possible completion without any possible partial completion immediately instead of ringing the bell. bind 'set completion-ignore-case on'   # perform case-insensitive filename matching and completion fi

 # make ls colorful by default except on MacOS where it is not supported